Frequently Asked Questions

 Note: Submit only the certification statement — do not submit your actual RRA or ERP document to EPA.
 Keep your documents on file for five years per §1433(d).

 I already completed my RRA.
-Can I use Regris just for my ERP?
+Can Regris help organize my ERP documentation?

 Have a question not covered here?